OceanParcels/Parcels/docs/community/contributing.rst

 From there:

 - create a git branch, implement, commit, and push your changes
-- `create a pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork>`_ into ``master`` of the original repo making sure to link to the issue that you are working on.
-This can either be done while you're developing (as a draft pull request) so that feedback can be given, or when you think your change is ready to be seen.
+- `create a pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork>`_ (PR) into ``master`` of the original repo making sure to link to the issue that you are working on.
+Not yet finished with your feature but still want feedback on how you're going?
+Then mark it as "draft" and ``@ping`` a maintainer.
+See our `maintainer notes <maintainer.md>`_ to see our PR review workflow.

 If you made changes to the documentation, and want to render a local version, you can run the command ``sphinx-autobuild --ignore "*.zip" docs docs/_build`` to create a server to automatically rebuild the documentation when you make changes.